Yale Math Statement on Diversity, Equity, Inclusion, and Belonging

 Since summer 2020 the department has convened a standing Diversity, Equity, Inclusion, and Belonging (DEIB) committee that meets regularly to discuss, plan, and enact change intended to make our community more welcoming, equitable, and inclusive.

-In an effort to better understand the challenges facing our community, the department partnered with the Poorvu Center in 2021 to survey and collect data on the experiences of its members.
+In an effort to better understand the challenges facing our community, the department partnered with the Poorvu Center in 2021 and again in 2023 to survey and collect data on the experiences of its members.
 The responses will inform and guide the development and prioritization of efforts to best support current and future staff, students, and faculty.
 We have organized these efforts around the following domains:

 Faculty hiring